albertomh/Nacar/README.md

 Python dependencies are defined by two files in the `requirements` directory and can be installed using `pip`.
-`common.txt` defines the requirements necessary both for development and runtime, namely PyYAML for the parsing of YAML files and Cerberus for schema validation.
+`common.txt` defines the requirements necessary both for development and runtime, namely PyYAML for parsing YAML files and Cerberus for schema validation.
 `dev.txt` defines packages necessary only for development tasks, such as linting and checking types.